tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 aggregate aware.
 Details of required IGP extensions to support SA-TE are described in {{!I-D.bestbar-lsr-slice-aware-te}}.

-Multiple slice policies may be applied on the same physical link.
-The slice aggregate network resource availability on links is updated (and may eventually be advertised in the network) when new paths are placed in the network.
-The slice aggregate resource reservation, in this case, can be maintained on each device or be centralized on a resource reservation manager that holds reservation states on links in the network.
+The same physical link may be member of multiple slice policies that instantiate different slice aggregates.
+The slice aggregate network resource availability on such a link is updated (and may be advertised) whenever new paths are placed in the network.
+The slice aggregate resource reservation, in this case, MAY be maintained on each device or off the device on a resource reservation manager that holds reservation states for those links in the network.

 Multiple slice aggregates can form a group and share the available network resources allocated to each slice aggregate.
 In this case, a node can update